 Starbucks also has a rewards program that community members adore.
 Members earn stars for certain actions, like making a purchase, attending Starbucks events, and playing mini-games.
 This rewards program is available on mobile, allowing members to access it and participate anywhere.

-Results: Through their online community, Starbucks has generated over 150,000 ideas and has implemented hundreds of them.
+Results: Through their online community, Starbucks has generated over 150,000 community marketing ideas and has implemented hundreds of them.
 These ideas are from consumers themselves which have greatly helped Starbucks become a billion-dollar franchise.

 Key Takeaway: Don’t solely focus on making your consumers feel a part of your company, but do the same for your employees.
 The more motivated your employees are, the easier it will be for them to engage in and promote your community.
 Social initiatives are also vital to bind a community together.

 Lego Ideas is an online community by Lego that gets its fans involved in how they design their products.
 Any Lego-lover from age 5 to 95 can submit an idea for a product design, and should Lego develop it.
 They’ll get a percentage of the sales!
 Does it get any better than this?